IUBLibTech/DCS-metadata/README.md

   data will read JSON without modification.

 Since all are equally machine-usable, human-usablility is a major factor and YAML comes out a clear winner.
-See Appendix A for tools that can be used to manually edit YAML files

 The remainder of this document will use YAML.

-## Schema Definition

-Schemas that can be applied to YAML and JSON data can be defined using JSON schema.
-The schema is used to validate that the file conforms to what is expected and it can also be used by tools to provide hints for structure, valid values, etc.

-## Appendix A: Manually Editing a YAML Document
+### Manually Editing a YAML Document

 One can edit a YAML document in any text editor, but there are some caveats:
 * Indentation is the structure -- so having an editor that indicates the amount